The Kroger Co.

 Scan Results

-Daily timeframeHeadquartered within the consumer defensive sector, The Kroger Co. focuses on Grocery Stores services and products.
-The Kroger Co. operates as a food and drug retailer in the United States.
-The company carries a $39.25B market cap, placing it firmly in the large-cap category.
+Daily timeframePart of the consumer defensive sector, The Kroger Co.
+(KR) is listed under Grocery Stores.
+The $36.04B market capitalization puts KR squarely in large-cap range for its industry.
 The company operates combination food and drug stores, multi-department stores, marketplace stores, and price impact warehouses.

 Market Cap